JayaswalVivek/Evol_Protein/README.md

+## Multiclass Prediction using a Feedforward Neural Network

 This code was used to generate the predictive modelling results published in Patlar et al. (2021).
 Please contact the corresponding author for access to raw data.

 References